 David then outlined that retailers buy power on the National Electricity Market (NEM) or the spot market through hedging contracts and direct agreements with generators.

 And that’s where solar minus the panels comes in.

 Elena then took the floor to explain that businesses can now buy a fixed percentage of a plant’s output to account for part of their power use at a very low rate.
-This is known as a Virtual (VGA).

 How it works: PPAs for business